$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: Introduction

-One of the fundamental quantities in discrete optimization, spectral graph theory, and the theory of Markov chains is the \emph{spectral gap} of a graph, denoted by $\lambda_2.$ Applying Courant-Fischer-Weyl Theorem, $\lambda_2$ can be characterized as the second smallest eigenvalue of the normalized Laplacian matrix of the graph (see \cite{CG97}), that can be efficiently computed.
-Cheeger-type inequalities \cite{C69} for graphs \cite{AM85,Alon86,SJ89} also motivate the study of $\lambda_2$ by connecting it to various isoperimetric constants, e.g.,
+Measuring and optimizing connectivity of a network, modeled as a graph, has far-reaching applications, from enhancing security of data networks and communication systems to improving robustness and control of supply chain and pandemics, to name but a few.
+Connectivity can be measured through various quantities, such as minimum cut that can be found in polynomial time.
+Normalizing size of the cut by the significance of the resulting disconnectivity, e.g., volume of the smallest (dis)connected component, leads to \emph{isoperimetric} measures such as edge/vertex expansion that embrace broader theoretical and practical applications, e.g., see \cite{M94, HLW06, FCMR08, GS12, K16, ARV09, ZLM13} (and references therein), yet are hard to compute.

-where $\phi^E(G)$ is the {\em edge expansion} of the undirected graph $G = (V,E)$\,.
-Measures such as the edge expansion of a graph are of particular interest in theory and practice (e.g., see \cite{HLW06, K16, ARV09, ZLM13} and references therein), yet are NP-hard to compute.
+\emph{Spectral gap} of the graph, denoted by $\lambda_2$, can be characterized as the second smallest eigenvalue of the normalized Laplacian matrix of the graph (see \cite{CG97}) and efficiently computed. $\lambda_2$ estimates various isoperimetric constants through Cheeger inequalities, e.g.,